CXC Home | Search | Help | Image Use Policy | Latest Images | Privacy | Accessibility | Glossary | Q&A

 Optical Panoramic Image of the Large Magellanic Cloud

-the Magellanic Cloud Emission Line Survey (MCELS), obtained with the University of Michigan's 0.9-meter Curtis Schmidt telescope at CTIO.
+This panoramic optical image of the Large Magellanic Cloud (LMC) is from the Magellanic Cloud Emission Line Survey (MCELS), obtained with the University of Michigan's 0.9-meter Curtis Schmidt telescope at CTIO.
 Emission lines of hydrogen (H-alpha) are red, singly-ionized sulfur is green and doubly-ionized oxygen is blue.
-The image
+The image highlights regions of star formation in the LMC, including supernova remnants and giant structures carved out by multiple supernovas.

 (Credit: NOAO/AURA/NSF/S.Points, C.Smith & MCELS team)